What Are Kubernetes KEPs?

 Kubernetes Special Interest Group (SIG)

-Special Interest Groups (SIGs) are made up of volunteer members from the Kubernetes community who have expertise and interest in a particular area of the platform.
-They are responsible for the ongoing development and maintenance of specific components or features within Kubernetes.
+Special Interest Groups (SIGs) are volunteers from the Kubernetes community who have expertise and interest in a particular area of the platform.
+They are responsible for developing and maintaining specific components or features within Kubernetes.

 SIGs play a crucial role in the Kubernetes development process by providing technical guidance, making decisions about feature development, and ensuring the stability and compatibility of the platform.
 They also provide a forum for community members to discuss and collaborate on specific areas of the platform.